 About Shaw Theatre

-Outside the venue is the contemporary sculpture St Joan by artist Keith Grant in recognition of Shaw’s play of the same name (1923), which is generally considered to be one of his most important works.
+Outside the venue is the contemporary sculpture St Joan by artist Keith Grant, in recognition of Shaw’s play of the same name, which is generally considered to be one of his most important works.
 Shaw had long considered writing about Joan of Arc, and her canonisation supplied a strong incentive.
 The play was an international success, and is believed to have led to his Nobel Prize for Literature.

-The Shaw Theatre is part of the four-star Pullman London St Pancras, with 312 rooms and the award-winning Golden Arrow restaurant.
-It is located three minutes’ walk from St Pancras Station and five minutes’ walk from both Euston and King’s Cross Stations which link London to the rest of the UK.
+The Shaw Theatre is part of the Pullman London St Pancras, a four star hotel with 312 rooms and the award-winning GA restaurant.
+It is located three minutes’ walk from St Pancras Station and five minutes’ walk from both Euston and King’s Cross Stations, which link London to the rest of the UK.